Source code:

 We just saw that multiplying a real number by i yields an imaginary number.
 But what if you add a real number to an imaginary one?
 Things get complex.
 A complex number is a number that can be expressed in the form a + bi, where a is the real component and bi is the imaginary component.
 Some examples might be 1 + 2i or 3 - 4i.

-This is what the ComplexNumber
+This is what the ComplexNumber class was created to handle.

 Open up your JavaScript console and paste in the following: